neondatabase/website/content/docs/guides/branching-neon-cli.md

 Before you can run CLI commands, you must be authenticated.
 ALternative, you can supply an API key usign the `--api-key` option when running a CLI command.

-### Create a branch with the API
+### Create a branch with the CLI

-The following Neon API method creates a branch.
-To view the CLI documentation for this method, refer to the [Neon CLI reference](tbd).
+The following Neon CLI command creates a branch.
+To view the CLI documentation for this method, refer to the [Neon CLI reference](/docs/reference/neon-cli).

 ```bash
 neonctl branches create [options]